tinko26/ao/docs/api/src/ao_sys/ao_xch.h.md

 };
 ```

-This type represents a client sending a request and receiving a reply.
-It consists of the following members.

 | `async` | The asynchronous event. |
 | `master` | The task master. |
 | `node` | The node for the exchange's list of clients. |